MyGet/PackageSourceDiscovery/README.md

 ## Request

-An PSD request is an HTTP GET to an NDF manifest file with optional authentication and an optional NuGet-ApiKey HTTP Header.
+A PSD request is an HTTP GET to a URL with optional authentication and an optional NuGet-ApiKey HTTP Header.
 There are no filtering or searching options at this time.

 ## Response